fmalina/revisions-blocl/activism/fedup.md

 It is doubtful the average American household comprehends how manipulative the Fed is when it comes to communication.

-Though it was taboo to recognize it inside the Fed, and I didn’t dare put it in my report, Greenspan’s legacy as the Maestro had been thoroughly tarnished.
+Though it was taboo to recognize it inside the Fed, and I didn't dare put it in my report, Greenspan’s legacy as the Maestro had been thoroughly tarnished.

 The general realization that Greenspan and the Fed had actually created the